-If taxpayers wish to have their refund direct deposited into their bank account, or to have their taxes owed electronically taken from their bank account, they must present proper proof of the bank's routing number and account number.
+If taxpayers wish to have their refund direct deposited into their bank account or to have their taxes owed electronically taken from their bank account, they must present proper proof of the bank's routing number and account number.
 Normally this is done by the taxpayer presenting a bank check or other bank issued document to the volunteer.
 Deposit slips are not acceptable.
 Taxpayers who do not have a check, or other document providing the institution name, routing number and account number, should be encouraged to go to their bank to obtain a letter of account verification.
 If the taxpayer does not produce the required account verification, it is acceptable to put the non-verified account information on the return, provided that the Counselor 1) advises the taxpayer that without verification the account information provided will be put on the return at their own risk [ex. if the funds do not arrive in or not taken from their account that there will be no way to trace or replace the funds]; 2) has the taxpayer write their initials next to the account information on the printed return; and 3) documents same in a note on the return.
 The initials will serve as indication that they have been warned that the account information has not been verified in the event that the funds are misdirected as a result of the information provided by the taxpayer.
+It is strongly encouraged that the counselor/quality reviewer have the taxpayer review the account information on the printed return and initial it, to be confirm that the information is correct.